 The wash resistance of DTF prints depends on the bonding strength between “ink + hot-melt powder + heat pressing.”

-3. Solutions for Preventing Fading in DTF Printed Designs — The Correct Application of Hot-Melt Powder
+3. How To Cure DTF Powder— The Correct Application of Hot-Melt Powder

 The curing and heat-press stages are the most critical parts of the DTF workflow because they determine how well the hot melt powder bonds with both the ink layer and the fabric.
 Even if high-quality materials are used, incorrect temperature, time, or pressure will weaken the bond and result in fading, peeling, cracking, or a rough texture after washing.